mcarvin8/apex-tests-git-delta/README.md

 [Aa][Pp][Ee][Xx]::(.*?)::[Aa][Pp][Ee][Xx]
 ```

-Commit messages that follow the above regular expression can look like:
+Commit messages that follow the above regular expression can look like below.
+The tests in the commit message expression can either be the local tests themselves or a Test Suite, if you have test suites retrieved into your repository.
+For example, if you have a test suite file named `SampleSuite.testSuite`, you should provide `SampleSuite` in the commit message epxression.

 ```
 fix: required updates to account trigger and opportunity trigger handler Apex::AccountTriggerHandlerTest OpportunityTriggerHandlerTest::Apex
 chore: add sandbox refresh class Apex::PrepareMySandboxTest::Apex
 fix: fix quoting issues Apex::QuoteControllerTest::Apex
+build: use a test suite Apex::SampleSuite::Apex
 ```

-The 3 commit messages above will be parsed to retrieve all test classes found using the regular expression.
-Test classes can be separated by commas, spaces, or both in the commit message.
-This plugin will separate all tests by a single space and sort them alphabetically when creating the final output.
+The 3 commit messages above will be parsed to retrieve all test classes/suites found using the regular expression.
+Test classes/suites can be separated by commas, spaces, or both in the commit message.
+This plugin will extract & separate all tests by a single space and sort them alphabetically when creating the final output.

 ```
 AccountTriggerHandlerTest OpportunityTriggerHandlerTest PrepareMySandboxTest QuoteControllerTest
 ```

 The command's output is designed to be used with the Salesforce CLI (`sf`) deployment command.
 So when you want to deploy or validate Apex metadata, you can wrap this command with the deploy command to dynamically build the list of specified tests:

 ```
 sf project deploy start -x package/package.xml -l RunSpecifiedTests -t $(sf apex-tests-git-delta delta --from "HEAD~1" --to "HEAD")